wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

 Choreo integrations allow you to create enterprise integrations to automate workflows in a user-friendly low-code environment.
 Here are some basic concepts which will help you understand Choreo integrations as you develop your integrations in the [Choreo Console]({{choreo_console}}).

 ## Integration
-Integration in Choreo is a process that connects APIs, events, and streams to function as a single unit.
+Integration in Choreo is a process that connects APIs, events, and streams allowing these to function as a single unit.
 Choreo provides an integration template which is a pre-built sample designed to address a common integration requirement.
 Choreo includes a set of comprehensive integration templates for you to select and use.

 ## Trigger
-A trigger in Choreo integrations is an event or an action that can cause the integration to start executing.
+A trigger in Choreo integrations is an event or an action that causes a Choreo integration to start executing.

 Choreo supports the following trigger types:

  - **Schedule**: Triggers execution according to a given schedule.
- - **Manual**: Triggers execution manually by clicking 'Run & Test'.
+ - **Manual**: Triggers execution manually.
  - **Calendar**: Triggers execution based on events in a Google Calendar.
  - **GitHub**: Triggers execution based on GitHub events and actions.
  - **Salesforce**: Triggers execution based on Salesforce events.

-## API Call
+## API call
 An API call in Choreo allows you to connect to an external service through your Choreo integration.
 You can use an API call to interact with generic protocol-based APIs and application-specific APIs.

-Following are the connections you can use to interact with generic protocol-based APIs:
+The following lists the connections you can use to interact with generic protocol-based APIs:

  - **HTTP**: Communicates with external endpoints over HTTP.
- - **SMTP**: Performs email related operations over SMTP.
+ - **SMTP**: Performs email-related operations over SMTP.
- - **POP3**: Retrieves emails over POP3.
+ - **POP3**: Retrieves emails from a mail server over POP3.
  - **IMAP**: Retrieves emails from a mail server over a TCP/IP connection.

 Following are the connections you can use to interact with application-specific APIs: